 - Coordinates parallel SQL processing.

-Having understood the basics of AWS Redshift architecture, you will now learn some of the top Redshift storage best practices associated with the following parameters:
+Having understood the basics of AWS Redshift architecture, you will now learn some of the top Redshift Best Practices associated with the following parameters:

 You can distribute your data into all the slices in your Redshift cluster.
 A copy of the entire table is distributed to every node.